 1. Buy discount tickets.

 Did you know that there are several authorized resellers that sell the very same Disney park tickets that Disney sells, but at a discount?
 These tickets carry the same perks and access that you would have if you purchased from a Disney itself.
-TravelingMom recommends Parksavers, which sells both Disney World and Disneyland tickets with a wide variety of options.
-Plus, for a limited time, use promo code TM2 for an additional $2 off the already-discounted prices of each ticket.
+TravelingMom recommends Undercover Tourist, which sells both Disney World and Disneyland tickets with a wide variety of options.

 2. Stay off-site.